 4. Indirect collection of a fee without SSA’s authorization and third-party payment by an individual

 Pat, the appointed representative, informs the claimant that she will not receive a fee unless we allow the case and the case results in PDBs.
 The representative also advises the claimant that we must authorize her fee unless an entity or government agency is paying for the fee from its funds.
 To avoid delay in payment and “red tape” the representative suggests that the claimant’s uncle write a check from his company’s account to pay the fee and the claimant can later reimburse the uncle.
 The representative waives her fee from us.
 The representative receives a check from the uncle’s company as she requested.
 By collecting an unauthorized fee from the uncle, the representative has knowingly engaged in prohibited conduct described in paragraph GN 03970.010C.
 For applicable regulatory language, refer to 20 CFR 404.1720(e) and 20CFR 416.1520(e).

 5. Failure to refund an unauthorized fee involving a duplicate fee payment by SSA

-Jim, a representative, receives a properly authorized direct payment of $1,800 from withheld past-due benefits for his services representing a disability claimant before the Office of Disability Adjudication and Review (ODAR).
+Jim, a representative, receives a properly authorized direct payment of $1,800 from withheld past-due benefits for his services representing a disability claimant before the hearing office.
 Inadvertently, we certify duplicate payment of the fee to the United States Treasury.
 The representative receives the second check of $1,800 and deposits the check into his account.
 The FO or PC notifies the representative of the duplicate fee payment and seeks refund.
 The representative ignores the notices from the FO or PC to refund the duplicate payment or declines to repay.
 The representative is now knowingly retaining a fee in excess of the amount we authorized and the SSA technician should refer the representative to OGC for investigation, as noted in paragraph GN 03970.010C.

 6. Charging and collecting an unauthorized fee based on a contract with a minimum fee